zwets/sms-gateway/test-client/README.md

 queues.

-To make testing convenient, drop the public key files for each test client in the `lib` directory.
+To make testing convenient, drop the public key files for each test client in the `lib/keys` directory.
 These can be obtained from a vault with the [sms-client](https://github.com/zwets/sms-client) tool:

     SMS_CLIENT=/path/to/sms-client/bin/sms-client